 Other aquatic fauna

-One western long-necked turtle (Chelodina colliei) and South-west glass shrimp (Palaemon australis) were caught at this site.
+One western long-necked turtle (Chelodina colliei) were also caught at this site.